J. J. Fad: Later years

 After almost two decades out of the music industry raising families, the classic trio of J.J.
 Fad reunited.
 The group performs at old-school and freestyle concerts.

-In 2004, MF Doom sampled the beatboxing intro from the 1988 video for "Supersonic" in his song "Hoecakes" from his album Mm..
+In 2004, MF Doom sampled the beatboxing intro from the 1988 video for "Supersonic" in his song "Jasmine Blossoms", which would be sampled by himself for "Hoe Cakes" from his album Mm..
 Food.

 In 2006, Fergie used an interpolation of "Supersonic" in her song "Fergalicious".

 "Supersonic" appeared in the music video game Dance Central 3 (2012), which J. J. Fad promoted on its Facebook page.

 The 2015 biopic film Straight Outta Compton left out the story of J. J. Fad and how some in the media felt the group was responsible for "forging a path for the breakout success of N.W.A".

 The second trailer for the 2020 movie Sonic the Hedgehog features the song "Supersonic".